Frequently Asked Questions

 I only use compostable plant-based plastic.
 That’s good, right?

 What’s good about compostable plastic (bioplastic) is that it is typically made from plants and not petroleum.
 However, that doesn’t mean it’s the “go to” solution as an environmentally friendly alternative.
-That’s because in order for the material to break down, it needs to be under specific conditions in an industrial composting facility, something that we do not have in Cyprus, yet.
-The best solution is to use reusable items like the ones we have provided in our Eco Shop.
+That’s because in order for the material to break down, it needs to be under specific conditions in an industrial composting facility, something that we do not yet have in Cyprus.

 I care about animals, why do I need to care about plastic?

 Animal rights and plastic pollution go hand-in-hand.
-Plastic puts more than 1,200 different species in danger either from ingestion or entanglement – leading to a halt in reproduction, starvation, suffocation, and even death.
+Plastic puts more than 1,200 different species in danger either from ingestion or entanglement – which can result in injury, illness, a halt in reproduction, starvation, suffocation, and even death.

 I worry about my family’s health, but why should I care about plastic?